pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/05-sites.md

 At some point, you may need or want to delete one of your sites on Pantheon.
 The number of free sites you can create is increased after a free site is deleted, or after it has converted to a paid plan.

 Only the site's "User in Charge" or "Owner" can delete a site.
-See [Roles and Permissions](/change-management#roles-and-permissions) for more information.
+Refer to [Roles and Permissions](/change-management#roles-and-permissions) for more information.

 <Alert title="Warning" type="danger">

 This action is permanent and irreversible.
 Export any needed content, code, or files from the site before starting this operation.

 **Before you delete a site**: Downgrade the site plan to Sandbox.
-See [Manage Site Plans](/guides/account-mgmt/plans/manage) for more information.
+Refer to [Manage Site Plans](/guides/account-mgmt/plans/manage) for more information.

-**After you delete a site that had a live domain or subdomain**: Update the DNS records so that they don't continue to point to the deleted site.
+**After you delete a site that had a live domain or subdomain**: Update the DNS records to avoid pointing to the deleted site.

 </Alert>